hunter-college-ossd-spr-2020/project-evaluation/libreoffice_evaluation.md

 1. Is there information about how many people are maintaining the project?
 **Could not find the information**

-1. How many contributors has the project had in the past six months? <br>
+1. How many contributors has the project had in the past six months?
+**Could not figure out how to count contributors other than github.**

 1. How many open pull requests are there?
 **11**